An annual report on the quality of services provided to vulnerable children

 The Children's Commissioner is mandated to monitor the services provided to children under the Child, Young Persons and their Families Act, 1989.

-The State of Care 2015 report is the first annual summary from our independent monitoring of Child, Youth and Family’s policies, practices and services.
+The State of Care report is an annual summary from our independent monitoring of Child, Youth and Family’s policies, practices and services.
 It includes feedback from children and young people about their experiences in the system.

 The 2016 report is focused on what it means to be child-centred.
 We hope that it provides some clarity about what it means to work in child-centred ways.
 The report offers some practical suggestions for how CYF can start to be more consistently child-centred now, even in the context of the major up-coming reforms.

 In 2015-16, we found that while CYF has many child-centred policies and strategies in place, they are not consistent in practice.